- Where can I find more details on what the lead CCG responsibilities are, and the scope of the lead CCG accountability and responsibilities?

 From a contract management aspect is the lead CCG expected to agree meetings with providers to look at performance against KPIs, finances and other aspects that affect testing holistically?
 Is this an oversimplification?

 The precise nature of the responsibilities is for local agreement.
-The role of contract management of LTBI testing providers is similar to other ranges of CCG contract management responsibilities.
+The role of contract management of LTBI testing providers is similar to other CCG contract management responsibilities.

 The service specification for LTBI testing providers includes minimum data requirements.

-The Collaborative TB Strategy, of which new migrant LTBI testing and treatment is a part, is for 2015-2020, and the programme is being rolled out within this five year horizon.
-National funding for years beyond 2015/16 will be made as part of wider budgetary decisions by NHS England and Public Health England.
+The Collaborative TB Strategy, of which new migrant LTBI testing and treatment is a part, is for 2015-2020, and the programme has been rolled out within this time frame.

 PHE is implementing a national database system and it is expected that there will be regular reporting at TBCB level.
 However, requirements on broad operational aggregate data of number of tests, uptake, LTBI positivity and treatment referral should be agreed by CCGs with the relevant commissioning support provider which locally manages data obtained from GP systems.
 Together, these two data returns will satisfy the reporting requirements.